noisetorch/NoiseTorch/README.md

 ## Probable insecurity / remove NoiseTorch

-At least one of my sytems has probably been compromised, dont use the source either.
-One could hide things in a large diff.
+At least one of the original developers' (@lawl) systems has probably been compromised.
+Due to that we currently can not expect the source code NOR the binaries to be secure.
 Therefore you should for now remove NoiseTorch from your systems, until this issue is cleared up:

 ~~~